Resurrection as the Confrontation and Defeat of Antisemitism and the Antichrist

 Why Are Some Blind to the Slaughter?

-Renee Good and Alex Pretti were caregivers, described by friends and family as caring, compassionate and kind, and both were killed in the midst of caring for their neighbors.
-Renee had just dropped off her 6-year-old at school and her final words, in the midst of protesting the actions of ICE, was to give comfort to those who killed her: “I am not mad at you.”
+Renee Good and Alex Pretti were caregivers, described by friends and family as compassionate and kind, and both were killed in the midst of caring for their neighbors.
+Renee had just dropped off her 6-year-old at school and her final words, in the midst of protesting the actions of ICE, were to give comfort to those who killed her: “I am not mad at you.”
 Alex’s last words were for a woman who had been pepper sprayed, “Are you okay, are you okay?”
 He put himself between the woman and her assailants, perhaps the natural response of an ICU nurse.
 Pictures of Alex helping veterans and offering comfort to patients, reminded me of the ICU nurse who cared for me after having heart problems.
 She seemed angelic, and Alex was clearly also gifted with compassion.
 Both Alex and Renee spent their lives caring, until there was no more to give.

 There are three levels of “legal justification” surrounding the murders, and accompanying each level is a more profound evil.